 NISP

 The concept of security is rapidly evolving due to the complex contemporary challenges.
-It has multiple and overlapping dimensions, however, broadly speaking, it can be mainly categorized into two domains, i.e. internal, and external.
+It has multiple and overlapping dimensions.
+However, we can broadly categorize it into two domains: internal and external.
 Notwithstanding, the theoretical underpinning of the concept, internal security, in simple words means “the preservation of sovereignty and integrity of the state from disruptive and anti-national forces of the state”.
 Internal security objectives are sometimes available in public discourse in the shape of a national policy.
 Pakistan’s first national internal security policy (NISP) was issued in 2014 followed by a National Action Plan (NAP).

 These policy documents guided the kinetic operations and numerous counter terrorism legislation in the country.
 Building on the hard-earned successes of NISP 2014 and NAP, the government of Pakistan unveiled NISP 2018.

-The whole of the nation’s approach adopted by the NISP 2018 describes the concept of a peaceful, democratic, and inclusive society forged by promoting rule of law, inclusive growth, and respect for diversity by creating a shared vision, provision of social justice and ensuring political stability.
+The nation’s approach adopted by NISP 2018 describes the concept of a peaceful, democratic, and inclusive society.
+It promotes the rule of law, inclusive growth, and respect for diversity.
+The approach aims to create a shared vision, provide social justice, and ensure political stability.
 NISP 2018 outlined short, medium, and long-term objectives to achieve the strategic and operational goals for strengthening the state-citizen relationship.
-The short-term objectives are aimed at addressing the multiple security challenges of terrorism and extremism while the medium-term objectives tend to address the systematic challenges faced by the internal security of Pakistan.
-Lastly, the long-term objectives critically evaluate the factors contributing to insecurity and violence disturbing the peace and stability of the country.
+The short-term objectives aim to address the multiple security challenges of terrorism and extremism.
+The medium-term objectives focus on tackling the systematic challenges faced by Pakistan’s internal security.
+The long-term objectives critically evaluate the factors contributing to insecurity and violence.
+These factors disturb the peace and stability of the country.

 The NISP 2018 is based on six prong strategy.
 A total of 120 objectives are outlined in the policy, ranging from the use of hard power to soft power, judicial to administrative reforms and from legal to executive measures.

-Although all the objectives outlined in NISP are critical, however, for an in-depth analysis, three objectives namely ‘National Narrative’, ‘Media Reforms’, and ‘Tourism & Cultural Activities’ envisioned under the second pillar ‘Re-imagining the Society’ have been assessed in this paper.
-Unlike the other pillars and objectives outlined, these three not only focus on building a diverse society but also help in promoting the soft image of Pakistan in the international arena.
+Although all the objectives outlined in NISP are critical, this paper assesses three specific objectives: ‘National Narrative,’ ‘Media Reforms,’ and ‘Tourism & Cultural Activities.’
+These objectives fall under the second pillar, ‘Re-imagining the Society.’
+Unlike the other pillars and objectives, these three not only focus on building a diverse society but also help promote the soft image of Pakistan in the international arena.

 First Objective Under NISP of National Narrative

 The plan on paper may seem simple with promising results but other than Punjab and KPK, it was at the bottom of the priority list of Balochistan and Sindh.
 According to Punjab Information and Culture Department, the provincial government has organized multiple special events and programs for the promotion of the local culture of Punjab.
-Currently, three mega projects have been completed and twenty-two projects are ongoing which include the upgradation of existing cultural facilities, museums, and art council.
+Currently, the government has completed three mega projects and is working on twenty-two ongoing projects.
+These projects include upgrading existing cultural facilities, museums, and art councils.

 According to the Annual Development Program (ADP) 2022-23, Khyber Pakhtunkhwa Cultural Directorate has reserved 100 billion rupees in phase-1 for the development of cultural and archaeological infrastructure.
 Phase -1 includes the establishment of cultural complexes at the divisional level and the promotion of cultural-community activities.
 Furthermore, according to the same report, out of 124 total projects, 90 are ongoing and 38 are due for completion.
 The organization of cultural activities and the prevention of cultural heritage sites not only help in promoting the local culture but also assists in developing a peaceful society based on the national narrative of co-existence and acceptance of diversity.